-A number of new standards, interpretations and amendments to standards are effective for annual periods beginning after 1 January 2023.
-Except SFRS(I) 17 Insurance Contracts, the impact of the adoption of these new or amended standards and interpretations in the financial statements is assessed to be immaterial.
+A number of new standards, interpretations and amendments to standards are effective for annual periods beginning after 1 January 2024.
+The impact of the adoption of these new or amended standards and interpretations in the financial statements is assessed to be immaterial.